sahana-n-murthy/LayerZero/_posts/2025-04-12-from-login-to-lockdown-broken-authentication-and-idor.md

 ## 💬 Final Thoughts

-This test didn’t involve complex exploits — only curiosity and logic.
+This test didn’t involve complex exploits, only curiosity and logic.
 When access control isn’t enforced properly, **even authenticated users can become unauthorized attackers.**

 What made this test successful wasn’t just the tools — it was the question that started it all: